-Here’s an interesting fact you might not know: The longest recorded distance swum underwater was 150 m by Herbert Nitsch in 2005, when he crossed the Danube River during its annual lowest level sturgeon migration to spawn.
+Here’s an interesting fact you might not know: The longest world record distance swum underwater was 150 m by Herbert Nitsch in 2005 when he crossed the Danube River during its annual lowest-level sturgeon migration to spawn.
 He did not wear fins or a mask and used no breathing apparatus.

 Want to know more exciting facts?

-In this blog post, we will explore some interesting facts about swimming for kids, adults, competitive swimmers — and everybody in between!
+In this blog post, we will explore some interesting facts regarding swimming for kids, adults, competitive swimmers — and everybody in between!

-Aside from these expected benefits, there are many other reasons why you should consider adding some pool time to your routine, such as pain relief.
+Aside from these expected benefits, there are many other reasons why you should consider adding some swimming pool time to your routine, such as shoulder pain relief.

 An interesting swimming fact for kids is that a swimmer’s speed can be measured in meters per second.

-Australian physiologists found that elite male swimmers were about four times faster than females at sprinting.
+An Australian swimmer found that elite male professional swimmers were about four times faster than females at sprinting.
 Still, there was not much of a difference between males and females for endurance swimming.

-The typical Olympic-sized pool is 50m long, with each lane being 25m.
+The typical Olympic-sized swimming pools are 50m long, with each lane being 25m.
 This means it takes one minute to make up these lengths, equating to 30 laps or 1800 seconds (three minutes).
 If individuals complete their first lap in two minutes, they will only need six more laps before crossing the finish line!

 How OLD is Swimming?

-Swimming is one of the oldest sports, and it has been in every Olympiad.
+Swimming is one of the oldest and most competitive sports, and it has been in every Olympiad.
 It has a rich history that goes back to ancient Greece, Rome, Egypt, and China.

 Here are some of the facts about the Olympics:

-- The first modern Olympic Games was held in Athens, Greece, and consisted only of 15 sports events, but now there are more than 300 different types, including swimming events such as 100m freestyle races.
+• The first modern Olympic sport was held in Athens, Greece, and consisted only of 15 sports events, but now there are more than 300 different types, including swimming events such as 100m freestyle swimming races.

-- There have been many famous female athletes who competed at the Olympics over the years – one example is Anita Lonsbrough from Great Britain.
+• There have been many famous female athletes who competed at the Olympic pool over the years – one example is Anita Lonsbrough from Great Britain.

 Competitive Swimming Facts